 Top 7 Best Dog Skin Infection Treatment Brands

 The first on the list of best dog skin infection treatment products is a brand that's already established itself as the top product for ear infection treatments for dogs.
-Pet King Brands’ Zymox Pet Spray with 1% Hydrocortisone contains the patented naturally-derived LP3 Enzyme system of Zymox which is a technology that destroys bacteria, fungus, and many viruses.
+Pet King Brands’ Zymox Pet Spray with 1% Hydrocortisone contains the patented naturally-derived LP3 Enzyme system of Zymox, which is a technology that destroys bacteria, fungi, and many viruses.

 Active Ingredient: Hydrocortisone 0.5%.

-Other Ingredients: Aloe vera, benzoic acid, benzyl alcohol, dipropylene glycol, glucose oxidase, glycerin, isopropyl myristate, lactoferrin, lactoperoxidase, lysozyme, potssium iodide, propylene, glycol, purified water, sodium benzoate, tripropylene glycol, zinc gluconate.
+Other Ingredients: Aloe vera, benzoic acid, benzyl alcohol, propylene glycol, glucose oxidase, glycerin, isopropyl myristate, lactoferrin, lactoperoxidase, lysozyme, potassium iodide, propylene, glycol, purified water, sodium benzoate, tripropylene glycol, zinc gluconate.

 Ingredients: Special Mixed Oils, Sulphur, Natural Resins.